pohlm01/master-thesis/2_preliminaries.typ

 This makes @slhdsa a good candidate for long term keys or situations there an upgrade is hard.
 @fndsa might seem to have the best statistics, but it has the big drawback of relying on of fast floating point operations for signature generation.
 Without that, signing is about 20 times slower.
-The challenge with floating point arithmetic is to implement it in constant time, and resistant against power analysis, as shown by side-channel attacks against existing @fndsa implementations // @falcon_down @falcon_power_analysis
+The challenge with floating point arithmetic is to implement it in constant time, and resistant against power analysis, as shown by side-channel attacks against existing @fndsa implementations @falcon_down @falcon_power_analysis.
 This is mainly a concern for signatures produced on-the-fly.
 If the signature is computed ahead-of-time, there is no timing leak to be observed.
 Also, verifying does not rely on floating point arithmetic and even if it does, there would not be a private key that could be leaked.